Bhadelia, Nahid, M.D., M.A.

 Fellowship training: Columbia Presbyterian Hospital, New York

-Dr. Bhadelia is an Assistant Professor of Medicine in the Section of Infectious Diseases and the Associate Hospital Epidemiologist at Boston Medical Center.
-She is also the Director of Infection Control at National Emerging Infectious Diseases Laboratory (NEIDL) at Boston University.
-Her specialization is with in infection control issues related to emerging pathogens and highly communicable infectious diseases.
-She is the director of the medical response program for BU’s biosafety level 4 laboratories at the NEIDL and provides input into BU’s Research Occupational Health policies related to infectious diseases.
-Her research interests are related to comparative effectiveness of hospital epidemiology practices as well as the impact of emerging diseases on hospitals and surrounding communities.
+Dr. Nahid Bhadelia, MD, MA is an infectious diseases physician, Assistant Professor at the Boston University School of Medicine and the Director of Infection Control and Medical Response at National Emerging Infectious Diseases Laboratory (NEIDL) at Boston University (BU).
+Her specialization is in infection control issues related to emerging pathogens and highly communicable infectious diseases.
+She is the director of the medical response program for BU’s biosafety level 4 laboratories at the NEIDL, one of 6 such programs in the US.